Charlie Heck: Houston Texans

 Heck was selected by the Houston Texans in the fourth round (126th overall) of the 2020 NFL draft.

 Heck was placed on the reserve/PUP list to start the 2023 season.
 He was activated on November 28.

 Heck re-signed with the Texans on March 19, 2024.
 He was released on August 27.

 Arizona Cardinals

-On September 11, 2024, Heck was signed to the Arizona Cardinals practice squad.
+On September 11, 2024, Heck was signed to the Arizona Cardinals' practice squad.
 He was promoted to the active roster on October 8.
 Heck was waived by the Cardinals on November 18 and re-signed to the practice squad two days later.

 San Francisco 49ers

 On December 25, 2024, Heck was signed by the San Francisco 49ers off the Cardinals practice squad.

 Tampa Bay Buccaneers

 On March 17, 2025, Heck signed a one-year, $1.6 million contract with the Tampa Bay Buccaneers.

+Miami Dolphins

+On March 16, 2026, Heck signed a one-year $1.2 million contract with the Miami Dolphins.
+On August 30, he was released as part of final roster cuts.

 Personal life

 Charlie's father, Andy Heck, is the offensive line coach for the Kansas City Chiefs, a former NFL offensive lineman for 12 seasons, and an All-American during his college football career at Notre Dame, where he won a National Championship.
 Charlie's brother, Jon Heck, also played offensive tackle for the University of North Carolina and currently serves as an assistant strength and conditioning coach for the Troy Trojans football team.